lulzzz/CookedRabbit/README.md

 Do or do not, I am not really bothered either way :).

-One actual benefit to using CookedRabbit is that I will only keep it simple.
+Some actual benefits to using CookedRabbit is that I will only being keep it simple.
 I will also stay current with .Net Framework, NetCore, C#7.x+, and the RabbitMQ client.
 It is not my intention to let things lag behind Pivotal RabbitMQ or Microsoft for that matter.

-Which leads me to the custom compiled RabbitMQ CookedRabbit uses:
+Which leads me to the custom compiled RabbitMQ CookedRabbit uses and includes in this solution:

 ```
     RabbitMQ Dotnet Client 5.1.0 (6/23/2018)